neekware/fullerstack/apps/api/src/prisma/README.md

 - to create/update: `yarn serve api`

+### `seed.ts`

+Description: A `seed.ts` is manually created to insert initial fixture into the database.
+This is a great tool for creating things like groups, superuser, etc. It also can be a great tool for manually overwriting a superuser account in case of a security breach.

+- to create/update: `yarn serve api`

 ## Note

-All files/folders under this prisma directory are under version control
+- All files/folders under this prisma directory are under version control
+- The seed command seems to be working ONLY under specific node version.
+The last working version is `nvm install v12.18.4`.